 Xanax addiction treatment center experts warn that misuse of the drug creates dangers.
 Because it results in an almost immediate relaxation, taking it is a rewarding experience.
-Some users try to heighten the effect by taking more and more.
-Others develop a chemical dependency that requires them to use more to get the same impact.
+Some individuals try to heighten the effect by taking more and more.
+Others develop a chemical dependency that requires them to use more to feel the same effects.

 Seeking Help for Xanax Abuse

-If you recently survived a Xanax overdose, consider it your wakeup call, and seek help.
+If you recently survived a Xanax overdose, consider it your wake-up call and seek help.
 Abuse of this type of drug is challenging to stop on your own.
 Besides that, you might relapse quickly, which could be deadly.
-Therefore, it makes more sense to seek help from a good-quality rehab facility.
-There, you undergo assessments that help therapists put together your care protocol.
-For example, they want to ensure that you receive the treatment you need for your underlying anxiety.
-In some cases, this may involve a variety of therapies to prevent you from developing another dependency.
-Other modalities include:

 - Cognitive-behavioral therapy that focuses on dysfunctional connections between emotions, thoughts, and actions